 Ads that are included inside a scroll viewer will scroll on or off the page as the user scrolls through content.
 If you want the ads to remain stationary as the user scrolls, place the AdControl outside the scroll viewer.
 Place the scroll viewer at either the top or the bottom of the screen.

-Using ads with the panorama control
+Using ads with a hub or pivot control

-Ads in a Panorama control
+Ads in a hub control

-Ads in a Pivot control
+Ads in a pivot control